-Written By: Joseph S.
+Written by: Joseph S.

 Japan’s new H3 launch vehicle has suffered a failure on its inaugural launch.
 The rocket suffered a failed engine start when the second stage LE-5B-3 engine did not ignite after the core stage separated.
 The payload on board was the ALOS-3 optical imaging satellite, which was meant to provide vast observation both in Japan and around the world to assist in science and other applications.